helderc/hugo-terminal/content/hall-of-fame.md

 ## Virus
 - Dolly the Sheep
-- Vienna (variants will be shared later)
+- Vienna (variants will be added later)

 ## Virus Creation Lab
 - NRLG